 - Better cash management.

-- Upgrade from general bookkeeping to build a real finance and accounting department. n improved negotiation of contracts and agreements, as well as improved audits.
+- Improved negotiation of contracts and agreements, as well as improved audits.

 - Increased executive team collaboration from a C-suite finance professional .